-► To configure the master:
+To configure the master:

 - 1. Login to the master Dominion User Station. - 2.
 Click Administration > Keyboard/Mouse Sharing. - 3.
-Click Edit, then select Enabled. - 4.
-Select Master in the Mode field.
+Click Edit, then select Enabled.

+4. Select Master in the Mode field.

 - 5. In the Master Settings, enter a Screen Name to identify this master screen.
 All screens in the sharing formation must have unique names.

 - Up to 64 characters.

 - Alphanumeric characters allowed.

 - Hyphen and underscore allowed.

 - 6. In the Arrangement of Screens fields, enter the names of this master screen and all client screens in the position representing their location in the sharing formation.

-- Make sure the names entered here match the names in the "Screen Name" field in each client Dominion User Station's configuration exactly. - No duplicate names allowed. - Each screen must have at least one neighbor screen, either beside, above or below. - 7.
-Click Save.
+- Make sure the names entered here match the names in the "Screen Name" field in each client Dominion User Station's configuration exactly.

+- No duplicate names allowed.

+- Each screen must have at least one neighbor screen, either beside, above or below.

+- 7. Click Save.

+laster Settings

-The Screen Nar me is the name which identifies this User Statio n.
-It must be uni que among all User Stations sharin g one set of keyboard and mouse. all User Stations sharing Iser Station's Screen Nar Screen Name Screen Name screenB2 Arrangement of Screens screenB2 f Screens screenA2 screenA3
+The Screen Name is the name which identifies this User Station.
+It must be unique among all User Stations sharing one set of keyboard and mouse.

+Please specify the Screen Names of all User Stations sharing keyboard and mouse and their arrangement in the grid below.
+This User Station's Screen Name must be part of the screen arrangement.

+Screen Name

+screenB2

+Arrangement of S Screens

+screenA1 screenA2 screenA3

+screenB1 screenB2 screenB3